SwiftfulThinking/SwiftfulRouting/README.md

 ## Setup ☕️

-Add the package your your xcode
+Add the package to your xcode project

 ```
 https://github.com/SwiftfulThinking/SwiftfulRouting.git